souritrakar/agentdrive-core/README.md

 WIP - A programmable filesystem substrate I'm building for my agents.
 A POSIX-shaped virtual filesystem layered over commodity object storage, so an agent gets a real tree with namespaces, capabilities, and integrity guarantees instead of a flat key-value bucket

-Object storage is the right block device and the wrong interface.
-This is the VFS that sits on top of it.
+Object storage is the wrong interface for the agent to interact with or operate on.
+This is the VFS that sits on top of it

 ```
         agent / control plane